-Recently, we have heard a lot about inappropriate adjustments by some famous yoga gurus and a lot of talk has been centred on the abuse of power and awareness of trauma and a lot of talk has been around adjustments in yoga.
+Recently, we have heard a lot about inappropriate adjustments by some famous yoga gurus and a lot of talks have been centred on the abuse of power and awareness of trauma and a lot of talks have been around adjustments in yoga.

 Also, we have to remind ourselves that biological variability makes each person’s body unique and each person has a different experience and stores this experience.

 We have different types of learners coming to our classes and some type is more inclined to learn the kinaesthetic way, that is, here some movement or touch may help those learners.

 Touching in such is defined and experienced by each individual differently and even thus we may have the best of intentions, one touch can be interpreted by two people differently and I would add there also is a cultural difference.
 When I was living in Southern Spain, people stood so close to me at the traffic lights that even me (who is a very touchy person) became uncomfortable in the beginning.
 Each culture has its own intimate unique shape.
 We can see this in how we greet people, some cultures kiss, some cultures shake hands.

 According to yogic philosophy, touch is one of the subtle elements that make up our individual cosmos.